Kale-Ko/Emotecraft-Wiki/pages/en/create-emotes-blender.md

 When you are done click the play/run button.
 This will generate an emote.json in the same place as the blend file.

 Next see [Installing Custom Emotes](./install-emotes) to install the emote you created.

+If you want you can add an icon for your emote, just put the image in the emotes folder as `{nameofemotefile}.png` You can also add music to your emotes.
+See [here](./creating-music)